 Types of wood or essences for hardwood floors

 Amongst the most popular essences are oak, maple and birch wood.
 Wood coming from deciduous trees will give off a more conventional look.
-For their part, coniferous trees, such as fir trees, will work for a look that is more associated to a rustic style.
+For their part, coniferous trees, such as fir trees, will work for a look that is more associated with a rustic style.

 Other wood essences that are available: Cherrywood, walnut tree and ash tree, to name only a few.
 If you have a generous budget, exotic woods are the way to go.
 For example, Mahogany flooring is a very classy option.
 Of course, it’s all a question of taste.
-Another interesting option, and eco-friendly to boot, is bamboo.
+Another interesting option, and eco-friendly to boot is bamboo.

 Even though bamboo is not considered a tree, its resistance level is on par with that of other types of wood.
 It is also allergen-free.

 Practical advice: if you’re having a hard time deciding, ask the manufacturer if you can take floor board samples back home.
 This way, you’ll be able to get a better idea of the final results, testing with natural and artificial lighting.